-S. Andrew Quist has served as a director of the Company since 2013.
-Mr. Andrew Quist has also served as a Vice President of the Company since 2010.
-In addition, from 2007 to 2017, he served as the Company's Associate General Counsel, and since 2017, has served as the Company's General Counsel, where his responsibilities have included the Company's regulatory matters and acquisitions.
-In addition, Mr. Quist has served as Executive Vice President and Chief Operating Officer since 2010, and as Vice President from 2008 to 2010 of C&J Financial, LLC, which funds the purchase of funeral and burial policies from funeral homes after the death of the insureds.
-Mr. Quist has also served since 2013 as a director of the National Alliance of Life Companies (NALC), a national trade association of over 200 life insurance companies.
-From 2014 to 2016, he served as President of the NALC.
-Mr. Quist previously served as President of the Utah Life Convention, a consortium of Utah domestic life insurers.
-Mr. Quist holds a B.S. degree in Accounting from Brigham Young University and received his law degree from the University of Southern California.
-Mr. Quist is a member of the State Bar of California.
-Mr. Quist's expertise in insurance, legal, and regulatory matters led the Board of Directors to conclude that he should continue to serve as a director of the Company.
+Adam G. Quist has served as Vice President - Memorial Services and Assistant Secretary of the Company since 2015, as a director of the Company since 2021 and as President of Security National Life Insurance Company since 2023.
+From 2015 to 2017, he also served as the Company's Associate General Counsel.
+Since 2017, Mr. Quist has served as the Company's General Counsel.
+Mr. Quist has also served as Vice President from 2015 to 2023, and has been serving as President since 2023, of Memorial Estates, Inc. ("Memorial Estates") and since 2016 as Chief Operating Officer of Memorial Estates.
+Additionally, Mr. Quist has served as Vice President from 2015 to 2023, and has been serving as President since 2023, of Memorial Mortuary, Inc. ("Memorial Mortuary") and since 2016 as Chief Operating Officer of Memorial Mortuary.
+Both Memorial Estates and Memorial Mortuary are wholly owned subsidiaries of the Company.
+Mr. Quist has served on the ACLI's Life Insurance Committee since 2019.
+Additionally, he has been serving on the Board of Directors for Special Olympics Utah since January 2021.
+Mr. Quist holds a B.S. degree and a Master's degree in Accounting with an emphasis on taxation from Brigham Young University.
+He received his law degree from the University of Utah.
+Mr. Quist is a member of the Utah State Bar.
+Mr. Quist's expertise in administration, insurance, legal, and accounting matters led the Board of Directors to conclude that he should continue to serve as a director of the Company.